-What does your organization measure today and are you measuring any metrics as they relate to the software you are about to implement?
-If not, you will want to strongly consider pulling together benchmark metrics so you know where your organization started before you implement the software.
-So, if you are searching for software to help you do something faster, make sure you measure and document that set of tasks before you get started.
+What does your organization measure today?
+Are you measuring any metrics as they relate to the software you are about to implement?
+If not, you should consider pulling together benchmark metrics.
+This will help you know where your organization started before you implement the software.
+For instance, let’s say you are searching for software to help you do something faster.
+You will want to make sure you measure and document this set of tasks before implementing the software.
 This exercise will also help you determine what is necessary in the reporting and analysis of the software you are evaluating.

 As we’ve eluded to, reporting and analytics are important to evaluating progress and achievement in your organization.
-Before we dive in, I want to share a definition of each so that you understand the distinction.
+Before we dive in, I want to define both so that you understand the distinction.
 I will also give credit to Adobe’s Digital Marketing Blog entry on the topic for providing these definitions (Analysis refers to what you do with Analytics):

 Reporting: The process of organizing data into informational summaries in order to monitor how different areas of a business are performing.